rethinkdb/rethinkdb-rs/1-get-started/drivers/writing-drivers.md

 If you want to use a prefix notation, you just need to implement all the commands on a module.
 If you want to use an infix notation, you should implement all the functions on a class "term" and some prefix commands on the module.

 You can only check arity of the methods to a certain extent.
-If an `ARG` term is one of the argument, only the server can effectively verify that enough arguments are provided (or not too many).
+If an `ARGS` term is one of the argument, only the server can effectively verify that enough arguments are provided (or not too many).
 The arity errors reported by the server suppose a prefix notation.
 Things may change if the solution in [#2463][2463] is implemented.

 [2463]: https://github.com/rethinkdb/rethinkdb/issues/2463#issuecomment-44584491